Supporting Embedded Content

 Exercises

-Canvas element: Implement the <canvas> element, the 2D aspect of the getContext API, and some of the drawing commands on CanvasRenderingContext2D.
+15-1 Canvas element.
+Implement the <canvas> element, the 2D aspect of the getContext API, and some of the drawing commands on CanvasRenderingContext2D.
 Canvas layout is just like an iframe, including its default width and height.
 You should allocate a Skia surface of an appropriate size when getContext("2d") is called, and implement some of the APIs that draw to the canvas.Note that the Canvas APIs raster each drawing command immediately, instead of waiting until the rest of the page is rastered.
 This is called immediate mode rendering—as opposed to the retained mode used by HTML.
 Immediate mode means the web developer decides when to incur the rasterization time.
 It should be straightforward to translate most API methods to their Skia equivalent.

-Object-fit: implement the object-fit CSS property.
+15-3 object-fit.
+Implement the object-fit CSS property.
 It determines how the image within an <img> element is sized relative to its container element.
 This will require clipping images with a different aspect ratio.

-Lazy loading: Downloading images can use quite a bit of data.In the early days of the web, computer networks were slow enough that browsers had a user setting to disable downloading of images until the user expressly asked for them.
-While browsers default to download all images on the page immediately, the loading attribute on img elements can instruct a browser to only download images if they are close to the visible area of the page.
+15-4 Lazy loading.
+Downloading images can use quite a bit of data.In the early days of the web, computer networks were slow enough that browsers had a user setting to disable downloading of images until the user expressly asked for them.
+While browsers default to downloading all images on the page immediately, the loading attribute on img elements can instruct a browser to only download images if they are close to the visible area of the page.
 This kind of optimization is generally called lazy loading.
 Implement loading.
 Make sure the page is laid out correctly both before and after the image finishes loading.

-Image placeholders: Building on top of lazy loading, implement placeholder styling of images that haven’t loaded yet.
-This is done by setting a 0x0 sizing, unless width or height is specified.
+15-6 Image placeholders.
+Building on top of lazy loading, implement placeholder styling of images that haven’t loaded yet.
+This is done by setting a 0×0 sizing, unless width or height is specified.
 Also add support for hiding the “broken image” if the alt attribute is missing or empty.That’s because if alt text is provided, the browser can assume the image is important to the meaning of the website, and so it should tell the user that they are missing out on some of the content if it fails to load.
 But otherwise, the broken image icon is probably just ugly clutter.

-Iframe history: Ensure that iframes affect browser history.
-For example, if you click on a link inside an iframe, and then hit back button, it should go back inside the iframe.
+15-10 Iframe history.
+Ensure that iframes affect browser history.
+For example, if you click on a link inside an iframe, and then hit the back button, it should go back inside the iframe.
 Make sure that this works even when the user clicks links in multiple frames in various orders.It’s debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they don’t plan on navigating.

-X-Frame-Options: Implement this header, which disallows a web page from appearing in an iframe.
+15-12 X-Frame-Options.
+Implement this header, which disallows a web page from appearing in an iframe.

 Did you find this chapter useful?